peteroupc/peteroupc.github.io/randomfunc.md

 Currently, the following are not covered in this document, but may be added based on reader interest:

 - Techniques to generate random mazes, graphs, matrices, or paths.
-- Brownian motion and other random movement and stochastic processes.

 <a id=Notes></a>
 ## Notes